Collaboration Challenges in Building ML-Enabled Systems: Communication, Documentation, Engineering, and Process: Diversity of Org. Structures

-Organization 7 (Fig.~\ref{fig:orgstructure}, bottom) develops a product for in-house use (quality control for a production process).
+Organization 7 (Figure~\ref{fig:orgstructure}, bottom) develops a product for in-house use (quality control for a production process).
 A small team is developing and using the product, but model development is delegated to an external team (different company) composed of four data scientists, of which two have some software engineering background.
 The product team interacts with the model team to define and revise model requirements based on product requirements.
-The product team also provides confidential proprietary data for training.
-The model team deploys the model and provides a ready-to-use API to the product team.
-As the relationship between the teams crosses company boundaries, it is rather distant and formal.
+The product team provides confidential proprietary data for training.
+The model team deploys the model and provides a ready-to-use inference API to the product team.
+The relationship between the teams crosses company boundaries and is rather distant and formal.
 The product team clearly has the power in negotiations between the teams.

-As illustrated by the differences between these two examples, we found no clear global patterns when looking across organizations, but patterns did emerge when focusing on three specific collaboration aspects, as we will discuss in the next sections.
+These two organizations differed along many dimensions, and we found no clear global patterns when looking across organizations.
+Nonetheless patterns did emerge when focusing on three specific collaboration aspects, as we will discuss in the next sections.